This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Prep & Pastry could be a place to go with friends, family, or even by yourself like I did.

-A lovely scenic drive along the crest of the Tucson Mountains is Gates Pass, just west of Tucson.
+A lovely scenic drive along the crest of the Tucson Mountain district is Gates Pass, just west of Tucson.

 At an elevation of 3,172ft, Gates Pass Road is lined with scenic overlooks with magnificent views of saguaro cacti.
 These majestic plants, found only in a small portion of the United States, are protected by Saguaro National Park to the east and west of the city of Tucson.